IamMohitM/iammohitm.github.io/_posts/2020-6-3-Graph Based Image Segmentation.md

 ## Defining the metrics to measure a boundary between regions

-The algorithm merges any two regions if there is no evidence for a bounday between them.
+The algorithm merges any two Componets(regions) if there is no evidence for a bounday between them.
 And how is this evidence measured?
 Well there are 4 simple equations to understand:

 First we need to know the differences within a region: